d3vilh/openvpn-ui/README.md

 * [Raspberry-gateway](https://github.com/d3vilh/raspberry-gateway) simple yet powerful home gateway environment with Pi-Hole +Unbound, VPN, Torrent client and Internet monitoring, all managed by Portainer.

 ## Installation
-For best experience, it is recommended to deploy it within a Docker environment consisting of two distinct containers:
+For the best experience, it is recommended to deploy it within a Docker environment consisting of two distinct containers:
  - The OpenVPN Server Back-End container (openvpn) for running OpenVPN server.
  - OpenVPN UI Front-End container (openvpn-ui) for efficient management of the OpenVPN server environment.